THOUGHTS AND OBSERVATIONS

 nicely though once I realized exactly

-how much Garland loved doing things like
+how much Garland loved doing things

 Why on earth do you want to spend